Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/DynamicAddressablesNetworkPrefabs/README.md

 ## Exploring the Sample

 Each scene in the project showcases a different, isolated feature of the API, allowing for easy extraction into other projects.
 We suggest exploring them in order to get a good understanding of the flow of dynamically loading and spawning network prefabs.
 The use-cases available in this sample are based around the current known limitations.

+**Important:** This sample assumes that Addressables will never fail to load, therefore there currently is no reconcilliation logic on the server for a client that fails to load an Addressable.
+In a realistic implementation, you would want to either have the offending client try to load the Addressable again, or disconnect it from the session.
 <br><br>

 ### Each Scene: